-Ashton B. Carter is the 25th Secretary of Defense.
+Ashton B. Carter served as the 25th Secretary of Defense.

 Secretary Carter has spent more than three decades leveraging his knowledge of science and technology, global strategy and policy as well as his deep dedication to the men and women of the Department of Defense to make our nation and the world a safer place.
 He has done so in direct and indirect service of eleven secretaries of defense in both Democratic and Republican Administrations.
 Whether in government, academia, or the private sector, Secretary Carter has been guided by pragmatism and his belief in the boundless opportunities of the United States and has worked tirelessly to contribute to the ideas, policies, and innovations that assure our global leadership.